Looking for Merci

 “Not in the Lord’s house,” she stared off across the field towards the youth church building.

 Merci squeezed her lips tighter than a button on pants two sizes too small.
-I pulled my lips in, and my shoulders shook.
 She snorted to keep a lid on it, but the dam of laughter burst wide open.

 “I’m still mad at you,” Merci murmured, still wiping laughter-tears from her eyes.